30 hours 'free' childcare: what parents need to know

 - The actual government funded entitlement is for 1140 hour per year.
 This means that if you take up your full 30 hours per week, government funding will only over this for 38 weeks of the year.
 However, your provider may choose to deliver a ‘stretched offer’ i.e. fewer hours per week over more weeks of the year: for example, 22 hour per week over 52 weeks or the year, or just under 24 hours per week over 48 weeks of the year.
 Speak to your provider about how they can offer the hours and what works best for all of you.

 - Providers can charge non-compulsory additional charges.

 - Government funding is meant to cover the delivery of early education and care only.
-This means that childcare providers are allowed charge for additional goods, services and activities, such as lunch or trips, as long as these charges are voluntary.
+This means that childcare providers are allowed to charge for additional goods, services and activities, such as lunch or trips, as long as these charges are voluntary.
 For example, your provider might give you the choice of paying for lunch or providing lunch yourself, though it is important to note that this is not possible at all childcare settings (for example, some may not have food storage facilities).